 With an emphasis on trans-regional linkages, the Centers’ Eurasian focus supports Pitt faculty and student engagement with a region that has been both a heartland and a frontier for worldwide processes.
 In the past, Silk Road cities were simultaneously nodes for epidemics and human mobility, for geopolitical rivalries and peaceful exchange, whether commercial, cultural or technological.
 Today, rapidly developing countries in the region are sites for competing plans of integration at a time when China, India, Russia, the EU, and the United States vie over large-scale infrastructure projects to link the region’s vast resources to trans-regional supply chains.
 Central Eurasia is also critical for making sense of global issues in migration, security and human rights, while it continues to make visible the diversity of Muslim communities.
 As such, Pitt’s increased emphasis on Central Eurasia will be equally relevant to faculty and students in the Dietrich School of Arts and Sciences, the Swanson School of Engineering, the Katz School of Business, the Graduate School of Public and International Affairs, the School of Law, the University Center for International Studies, and other academic units.
+Read more about the initiative in Pittwire.

-The University of Pittsburgh will host the 2018 Annual Conference of the Central Eurasian Studies Society.
 The approach to Central Eurasia at Pitt is truly Eurasian.
 Research by Pitt scholars spans the entire region, from the former Soviet republics of Central Asia to Iran, Afghanistan, Siberia, Mongolia, Inner Asia, the Caucasus, the Black Sea Region, and Eastern and Central Europe.

 - Bryan Hanks, Chair, Anthropology

-- Ronald Linden, Professor, Political Science
+- Ronald Linden, Professor Emeritus, Political Science

 - Ruth Mostern, Associate Professor, History; Director, World History Center